Traffic police

-Traffic police (also known as traffic officers, traffic enforcement units, traffic cops, traffic monitors, or traffic enforcers) are police officers and units who enforce traffic laws and manage traffic.
-Traffic police include police who patrol highways, direct traffic, and address traffic infractions.
+Traffic police (also known as traffic officers, traffic enforcement units, traffic cops, traffic monitors, or traffic enforcers) are units and agencies who enforce traffic laws and manage traffic.
+Traffic police help to assist in patrolling highways, directing traffic and address traffic infractions.
 They may be a separate agency from a main police agency, a unit or division within a police agency, or a type of assignment issued to officers; they can also be part of a transportation authority or highway authority.